rootscript/houHow/README.md

 - I need to spend more time in this totally free app.

 #### TiddlyMap - Map drawing and topic visualization for your TiddlyWiki.
+- The motivation behind TiddlyMap is to combine the strengths of wikis and concept maps in the realms of personal knowledge management in a single application.
 - This may end up being a winner, as the split screen wiki editor with